Yasaman-Behnam-Malekzadeh/Statista_Case-Study/README.md

 Welcome to our programming exercise for Senior Front-end Developers.

-Plase build a react application that allows users to search for statistics using our Statista API.
+Please build a React application that allows users to search for statistics using our Statista API.
 The application should meet the following requirements:

 ---